himpat202/bash_utils/README.md

-# Community Template Repo
+# Bash_utils

-Template repo with docs and GitHub Actions etc, to create other projects.
+Some bash utilites to improve your life.

 bash_aliases